genicsblog/genicsblog.com/_posts/gouravkhunger/2021-11-07-how-to-support-multiple-fonts-in-an-android-app.md

 This was the most efficient way I could come up with, because `SharedPreference` is really optimised.
 The values are cached and retrieving multiple values within a short time doesn't affect performance much.

 There exists another way, by changing the `themes.xml` values at runtime and applying font directly from the styles itself, but it requires minimum API level 23 (Android 6.0).
-So it wouldn''t be backward compatible and make the app crash on lower Android versions.
+So it wouldn't be backward compatible and make the app crash on lower Android versions.
 I didn't want to do so.

 ## The Result